-Laila completed her B.A degree in Arts & Culture with a concentration in Photography and Art as Social Action from George Mason University in 2007.
+Laila completed a B.A in Arts & Culture with a concentration in Photography and Art as Social Action from George Mason University in 2007.
 She worked as a photography and gallery assistant in Washington, before moving to Paris in 2009 to study at Speos Photographic Institute.
 Earning a Masters in Studio Photography, she focused on portrait and fashion photography working with designers including, Sakina M'Sa, Isadora Ducasse and Dognin, before moving back to Washington in 2010.
-Since her return, she has curated and co-curated several photography exhibitions in Washington for galleries and citywide events, including All Art All Night DC, Adah Rose Gallery, FotoWeekDC, The Smith Center for Healing and The Arts and Studio Gallery.
+Since her return, she has curated and co-curated several photography exhibitions in Washington for various artists, galleries and citywide events, including All Art All Night DC, Adah Rose Gallery, FotoWeekDC, The Smith Center for Healing and The Arts and Studio Gallery.

 Laila has taught photography courses in Bethlehem for children at Al-Rowwad Cultural Center, Aida Refugee Camp as part of a European Union funded initiative, Images for Life; at Sitar Arts Center, Washington, D.C. and a course in Visual Culture & Society at her alma mater, George Mason University.